C. Austin Miles

-Charles Austin Miles (January 7, 1868 – March 10, 1946) was a prolific American writer of gospel songs, who is best known for his 1912 Easter story-based hymn "In the Garden".
+Charles Austin Miles (January 7, 1868 – March 10, 1946) was a prolific American writer of gospel songs, who is best known for his 1912 Easter story-based hymn "In the Garden."

+Early life and education

-He studied at the Philadelphia College of Pharmacy and the University of Pennsylvania.
-In 1892, he ceased to practice as a pharmacist.
+Miles was born in Lakehurst, New Jersey, on January 7, 1868.
+He attended the Philadelphia College of Pharmacy and the University of Pennsylvania.

+Career

+He worked as a pharmacist until 1892.
 His first gospel song, "List! ’Tis Jesus’ Voice", was published by the Hall-Mack Company.
 He worked as editor and manager at Hall-Mack for 37 years.
-A resident of Pitman, New Jersey, Miles died on March 10, 1946, at Hahnemann Hospital in Philadelphia.

 He said, "It is as a writer of gospel songs I am proud to be known, for in that way I may be of the most use to my Master, whom I serve willingly although not as efficiently as is my desire".
-He wrote at least 398 songs, and the music to at least 8 more.
+He wrote at least 398 songs, and the music to at least eight more.

 His best-known song may be "In the Garden" (1912); sometimes known by its first line, "I Come to the Garden Alone".
 It has been included in 210 hymnals, and recorded numerous times.

+Death

+A resident of Pitman, New Jersey, Miles died on March 10, 1946, at Hahnemann Hospital in Philadelphia.